rerun-io/rerun/docs/content/concepts/blueprint.md

 ## What the blueprint controls

-Every aspect of what the viewer displays is controlled by the blueprint.
+Every aspect of what the Viewer displays is controlled by the blueprint.
 This includes the type and content of the different views, the organization and layout of the different containers, and the configuration and styling properties of the individual data visualizers.